Video Gaming Addiction

 What is Video Gaming Disorder

 Video Gaming Disorder, also called Video Game or Computer Addiction, is a type of impulse control disorder.
 Unlike some other forms of addiction, there is no physical substance to which the sufferer becomes addicted.
 Instead, he or she is addicted to a video game or computer program.
-It’s not necessary that the individual be addicted to any one game or even to games in particular – this is a form of technology addiction that has more to do with what the individual gets out of his or her technology use than any other factor.
+It’s not necessary that the individual be addicted to any one game or games specifically.
+This is a form of technology addiction that has more to do with outcomes.
+The addiction focuses on what the individual gets out of their technology use more than anything.
 Individuals who suffer from this addiction typically turn towards games as a substitute for real-life connections.
 These individuals get some kind of positive interaction from the game, whether it’s in terms of social fulfillment or the ability to obtain the kind of success they cannot obtain in real life.
 In some cases, it’s a simple feedback loop of chasing the elation that comes from success from one game to the next.
 Regardless of the exact reason why these addicts tend to chase after these feelings, they get from playing these games, the act of just playing the games begins to hurt their lives in the real world.

 The Danger of Video Gaming Disorder

-Those who are addicted to video gaming generally suffer serious social and economic impacts of their addiction.
-Because of the significant amount of time often required to make progress in games, individuals can let their real-life relationships suffer.
-It’s not uncommon to see addicted individuals lose jobs or do poorly in school because they prioritize their time for games over anything else.
-Health issues are also common, as the individuals may choose to prioritize their time spent in the game world over their actual health.
+Those addicted to video gaming generally suffer serious social and economic impacts from their addiction.
+Because of the significant time often required to progress in games, real relationships suffer badly.
+It’s not uncommon to see addicted individuals lose jobs or do poorly in school.
+They prioritize their time for games over anything else in their lives consistently.
+Health issues are also common as individuals prioritize game time over their actual physical health.

 Warning Signs